An Auckland Day Trip to the West Coast

-We met Liam in Brazil about a year prior and traveled with him for a few months in South America.
+We met Liam in Brazil about a year prior and travelled with him for a few months in South America.
 I was excited to get back to where we left off after our sudden goodbye at a Bolivian/Peru border where Liam was refused entry.
 As it turns out they forgot to put his departure in the system when he visited Peru 3 years ago.
-Liam didn’t think the $1500 USD fine was fair so he escaped to the nearest Chilean border, but that’s another story for another day.
+Liam didn’t think the $1500 USD fine was fair so he escaped to the nearest Chilean border… but that’s another story for another day.

 Liam had arranged to take us to the west coast just outside of Auckland.
 I was unsure what we would find because of everything that had been going on.
 Setting up our life in New Zealand didn’t leave us much time to do any research on the area.
 What we found, however, far exceeded all our expectations and I was absolutely blown away by New Zealand’s breathtaking landscapes.

 This is how our Auckland day trip went including what did and how to spend a great day in Auckland!